eaobservatory/pyuae/README.txt

 In contrast, anything built using this module will typically be installed to the standard /jac_sw/itsroot/install location.

-For now, python scripts/modules will need to be in a dedicated directory with a custom Makefile.Host file:
+To install scripts so that they use method 1, you'll need to create a setup.py file and invoke it in your Makefile.Host:

 	install:
 		../setup.py install

-If you need to build C programs or other non-python targets, you can incorporate setup.py into a more typical UAE Makefile.Host file by updating the TARGETS variable like so:
+Or you could create an alternate install target inside a more typical Makefile.Host as follows:

 	include $(TOP)/config/CONFIG
-TARGETS = pyinstall
+	TARGETS += pyinstall
 	pyinstall:
 		../setup.py install
 	include $(TOP)/config/RULES.Build

-Here's an example setup.py file that imports this module:
+Here's a simple setup.py file that imports this module:

-import os
-import uae
+	from jac_sw.uae import setup
-uae.scripts = [test.py]
+	setup(scripts = ['test.py'])
-uae.setup()

 Note that the setup.cfg file is build output and should be ignored.